-What Users Sav From Station 4UA Dundee, Fla.
+What Users Say From Station 4UA Dundee, Fla.

-"I am a constant user of the vibroplex, and my signals are always clear and readable at audibility R5 in England, France, Italy, Argentina and Alaska according to reports received on QSL.
-Have had many cards.
-Have not many a compliment on my sending 'good fist' but I attribute it to my faithful Vibroplex."
+'I am a constant user of the Vibroplex, and my signals are always clear and readable at audibility R5 in England, France, Italy, Argentina and Alaska according to reports received on QSL. cards.
+Have had many compliment on my sending good fist' but { attribute it to my faithful Vibroplex."